-Brooke Van Poppelen is a NYC based comic, actress, writer, and host of Hack My Life on truTV and Season Three starts airing MARCH 29!
-Brooke has appeared on The Nightly Show with Larry Wilmore, @Midnight and John Oliver's New York Stand Up Show on Comedy Central, The Late Late Show with Craig Ferguson on CBS, IFC's Comedy Drop and the upcoming first season of Night Train hosted by Wyatt Cenac for NBC's See So.
+Brooke Van Poppelen is a Los Angeles based comic, actress, writer, and host of Hack My Life on truTV and Season Three starts airing in January 2017!
+Brooke has appeared on The Nightly Show with Larry Wilmore, @Midnight and John Oliver's New York Stand Up Show on Comedy Central, The Late Late Show with Craig Ferguson on CBS, IFC's Comedy Drop and Night Train hosted by Wyatt Cenac for NBC's See So.
 She has appeared as a guest on ABC's The View and Dr. Oz and also as a talking head & panelist on multiple MTV, truTV & vh1 shows.
 Brooke worked as a writer & producer for several seasons of Girl Code and Guy Code and many other MTV shows.
-You might literally see her on the streets of Brooklyn hosting a pop-up comedy showcase out of her garage if you are lucky enough.
+Her first comedy album, Hard Feelings was released by Sure Thing ATX in October and hit #1 on iTunes.

-This year Brooke released her comedy web series Seeing Other People which she co-wrote and starred in with Giulia Rozzi.
-The six episode web series has been gathering attention from the likes of IFC.com, Glamour, & Laugh Spin and season two is underway.
+Brooke can be seen in the web series Seeing Other People which she co-wrote and co-stars in with Giulia Rozzi.
+The six episode web series has been gathering attention from the likes of IFC.com, Glamour, & Laugh Spin.

 Brooke's stand up comedy has been praised by Splitsider, Esquire, and Brightest Young Things.
-She was recently selected for the Headliners Showcase as part of the Melbourne International Comedy Festival and has also performed at The Bentzen Ball, Riot Fest LA, SXSW, The Eugene Mirman Comedy Festival and Bridgetown and this year will be back at SXSW 2016 hosting the Interactive Awards Ceremony.
+She was recently selected for the Headliners Showcase as part of the Melbourne International Comedy Festival and has also performed at The Bentzen Ball, Riot Fest LA, SXSW, The Eugene Mirman Comedy Festival and Bridgetown and returned to SXSW 2016 as host of the Interactive Awards Ceremony.

-In NYC she performs at UCB & UCB East on shows like Whiplash or If You Build It.
+In NYC & LA she performs at UCB on shows like Whiplash or Fresh Out!
 In Brooklyn she can be seen at Union Hall -- a lot -- especially on her show Comfort Zone which she hosts with singer songwriter Julian Velard.